capshaw/capshaw.me/index.md

 layout: page
 ---

+# Hello, you found me!

 Hi, I'm Andrew.
 I am a software engineering manager and an aspiring native gardener.

-This is my personal spot on the web where I collect a variety of my thoughts and photos.
+Welcome to my site where I collect a variety of my thoughts and photos.

+If you're new here, I recommend checking out my [photography page](/photos/) or [reading list](/reading/).

 If you want to get in touch, free to [email me](mailto:andrew.capshaw@gmail.com).